nanoqsh/dunge/dunge/README.md

 let render = async {/**/};

-// wait for close requested event let close = window.close_requested();
+// Wait for close requested event let close = window.close_requested();

-// race two futures
+// Race two futures
-// since render will never finish, this race will finish
+// Since render will never finish, this race will finish
 // as soon as close requested event will be emitted (render, close).race().await;
 ```